-In my previous article (Saudi Arabia SASO Update: Introducing SABER & SALEEM) I explained the new SABER system & SALEEM program.
+In my first article about Saber (Saudi Arabia SASO Update: Introducing SABER & SALEEM) I explained the new SABER system & SALEEM program.
 A trial period on voluntary basis was announced.
 For a long time we did not hear about any developments on this project.
 We can imagine that you would like to know more about the status of the project, so please read below our experiences.

 When will SABER become the only allowed system?

 Currently, many questions arise and confusion exist about when the registration in the SABER system will become mandatory.

 The originally announced deadline of July 1, 2018 has not been met.
 Unfortunately, there is still no 100% clarity about a new deadline.
 There are speculations that it will be mandatory by the summer of 2019, but this is not officially confirmed yet.

 SABER introductory workshop

 In the meantime, the Saudi Standards, Metrology and Quality Organization (SASO) has already held an introductory workshop about the SABER system, for the electronic registration of Certificates of Conformity, clarifying the registration mechanism in the system and methods of issuing Certificates.
 The workshop was attended by a number of traders and suppliers at the Chamber of Commerce and Industry in Jeddah.
 SASO explained the advantages of the SABER system in facilitating the importation of commodities and reducing non-conforming products; the flexibility of the system to issue Certificates of Conformity; and the role of the system in raising the percentage of the conforming products, which is one of the initiatives of the National Transformation Program 2020.